Briana Scurry: Early life

 She played goalie for the Anoka High School Tornadoes for four years and was instrumental in their Minnesota State Championship win in 1989 which ended in a shootout victory.
 In high school, Scurry ran track and played floor hockey and softball, but basketball was her first and deepest love.

-Briana was named Anoka High School's Athena Award winner as the school's top female athlete.
+Scurry was named Anoka High School's Athena Award winner as the school's top female athlete.
 She was also named High School All American and Minnesota's top female athlete.

 In 2010, she was inducted into the Minnesota State High School Hall of Fame.
 In September 2011, Scurry was named to the inaugural class of the Anoka High School Hall of Fame.